Nationwide, the researchers estimate that about 9 percent of the U.S. population has been infected and therefore might have protective antibodies.

 Reaching Herd Immunity Without a Vaccine Is Costly

-For a given virus, any person is either susceptible to being infected, currently infected, or immune from being infected.
-If a vaccine is available, a susceptible person can become immune without ever becoming infected.
+For a given virus, any person is either susceptible to being infected, currently infected, or immune.
+When a vaccine is available, a susceptible person can become immune without ever becoming infected.

 Source: Sara Krehbiel, CC BY-ND.

-By the end of July 2020, more than 150,000 people in the United States had died from COVID-19, and the disease can have lingering health consequences for those who survive.
-Moreover, scientists don’t yet know the extent to which people who recover are immune from future infections.
+By the end of September 2021, nearly 690,000 people in the United States had died from COVID-19, and the disease can have lingering health consequences for those who survive.
+Scientists don’t yet know the extent to which people who recover are immune from future infections.

 A vaccine is the only way to move directly from susceptibility to immunity, bypassing the pain from becoming infected and possibly dying.